Date, System Uptime and Clock:

 CPU Usage

-CPU usage on single and multicore platformcan be checked with the command:
+CPU usage on single and multicore platforms can be checked with the command:

 Top